RosettaCommons/demos/tutorials/minimization/minimization.md

 Comparing the minimized structure to the minimized-with-csts structure, we see an increase in total energy caused predominantly by differences in the fa_atr and fa_dun terms.
 (Why?)

-Now lets take a look at the minimized-with-csts structure to see how it compares to our previous structures.
+Now let's take a look at the minimized-with-csts structure to see how it compares to our previous structures.

 Opening the `3hon_minwithcsts_0001.pdb` file and comparing it to the crystal structure,